 The concept of self-defense not only includes defending yourself but may also include defending other people.
 According to § 506 of Title 18 of the Pennsylvania Consolidated Statutes, you may use force to protect another person from harm if you would also be permitted to use the same force in your own defense if you were in the third party’s position.
 Basically, the third party would be justified in using self-defense if you did not come along.
 However, you must have good faith and honest belief that your actions are necessary to save this third party from harm.

 The limitations on the use of force to defend others are similar to those for self-defense.
 Your use of force must be proportional to the force used against the victim, meaning you cannot use deadly force to combat non-deadly force.
 You may also be subject to restrictions that require you to flee if you can.
-Our Philadelphia criminal self-defense lawyer can review your case and assert the best defense possible.
+Our Philadelphia trespassing defense lawyer can review your case and assert the best defense possible.

 Using Force to Protect Property in Philadelphia